21 things to do in London in November – with kids! (2022)

 Things to do in London in November

-Christmas in London with kids
+The Christmas lights in London are magical

 Ice Rinks in London